-But only a few know what exactly HDR is all about.
-HDR is a process that is accomplished by taking numerous exposures of a high contrast scene mostly a landscape or cityscape) with different levels of brightness, then combining these images to give one image with the best light from each exposure.
+But only a few know what precisely HDR photography is all about.
+HDR is a process that is accomplished by taking numerous exposures of a high contrast scene, primarily a landscape or cityscape) with different brightness levels, combining these images gives one image with the best light from each exposure.

-It has a lot t of benefits if it is done right because it produces unique and in-depth images due to is processing technique; thus resulting in beautiful works of art which mimic our way of viewing and remembering a landscape or scene.
+It has a lot t of benefits if it is done right because it produces unique and in-depth images due to its processing technique, thus resulting in beautiful works of art that mimic our way of viewing and remembering a landscape or scene.

 What is HDR photography?

-The resulting image produces the most details of both shadow and bright areas resembling what the human eye.
-Although ideally HDR id done through multiple photos, you can also create an HDR image by using a single image, as long as it in RAW format.
+The resulting image produces the most details of both shadow and bright areas resembling the human eye.
+Although ideally HDR is done through multiple photos, you can also create an HDR image using a single image, as long as it is in RAW format.

 Here are the things you need to capture an HDR image:

 To capture an HDR image, you should have the following tools and equipment:

 - Digital camera (a DSLR preferably)

 HDR software (like Photomatix Pro or other) (optional)